 Unfortunately, if you have type 1 diabetes your options may be limited.
 Nevertheless, it may not hurt to try and qualify for a hybrid long-term care life insurance policy.
 I would recommend doing a pre-screen with the insurance company before you apply.

 Next there are type 2 diabetics.
 Type 2 diabetes is the most common form of diabetes.
 This is according to the National Institue of Diabetes and Digestive and Kidney Disease.
 With type 2 diabetes your body does not use insulin properly and is often referred to as being insulin resistant.

 Type 2 diabetes can generally occur at any stage in life however it is often seen in adults.
 It typically develops in middle aged adults or adults age 65 and older.
 Unlike type 1 diabetes, type 2 diabetes can occur due to a combination of factors such as age, physical inactivity, obesity, or your families medical history.

 Now there are several factors underwriters consider when underwriting an application for someone with type 2 diabetes.
-All of these factors help reflect how well-managed your diabetes is and how healthy you are despite having type 2 diabetes.
+All of these factors reflect how well you manage your diabetes.
+It also reflects the quality of your health you as a type 2 diabetic.
 Let’s take a look at some of theses factors.

 6 Underwriting Factors Related to Diabetes

 1. Onset of Diabetes